How Your Menstrual Cycle Affects Your Mood

 Ovulation occurs when the mature egg released from the ovary during the follicular phase is released.
 This usually happens around two weeks before your next period is due.
 The mature egg has a lifespan of 24 hours after ovulation, referred to as the ‘fertile window’.
 During ovulation, the uterus lining thickens to prepare for a potential pregnancy.

 Physically: Ovulation discomfort is a common physical symptom, but it may not affect everyone.
-Ovulation may also cause breast tenderness, bloating, appetite changes, and an increase in cervical mucus.
+Ovulation may cause breast tenderness, bloating, appetite changes, and increased cervical mucus.

 Mentally: Mood changes during ovulation are common due to changing hormone levels.
-On the positive side, ovulation often leads to increased energy levels and some women may feel their best during this phase.
+On the positive side, ovulation often increases energy levels, and some women may feel their best during this phase.

 Luteal Phase

-The ruptured follicle from ovulation forms the corpus luteum, which is a group of cells that produce progesterone.
-The corpus luteum maintains the thickened uterus lining, effectively waiting to see if the egg will be fertilised or not.
-If the egg isn't fertilised, the corpus luteum withers, usually around day 22-28 of your cycle.
-The resulting drop of progesterone causes the uterine lining to shed, and the menstrual cycle starts again with day 1.
+The ruptured follicle from ovulation forms the corpus luteum, a group of cells producing progesterone.
+The corpus luteum maintains the thickened uterus lining, effectively waiting to see whether the egg will be fertilised.
+If the egg isn't fertilised, the corpus luteum withers, usually around days 22-28 of your cycle.
+The resulting progesterone drop causes the uterine lining to shed, and the menstrual cycle starts again on day 1.

 Mentally: Hello, PMS.
 Thanks to a drop in serotonin levels (aka your brain’s happy chemical) during this phase, it’s common to feel irritable, sad, sluggish, absent-minded, and moody.
-Remember it’s completely normal to feel this way and just be kind to yourself while you ride out the wave over the next 4-10 day.
+Remember, it’s completely normal to feel this way, and just be kind to yourself while you ride out the wave over the next 4-10 days.